 First things first: Is it “Calcutta” or “Kolkata”?
 No matter where I’m going, I always try to learn about local context and culture.
 The city’s name officially changed from Calcutta to Kolkata in 2001 to reflect the Bengali pronunciation (“Kolikata”).
-This distinction may seem small to you or I, but it’s an important recognition of independence and self determination for India.
+This distinction may seem small to a visitor, but it’s an important recognition of independence and self determination for India.

 Did you know that India has the world’s second-highest population at over 1.3 billion and is about one-third the size of Canada?
 Kolkata has a population of 4.5 million—a tad higher than the entire province of Alberta (It’s true!).
 Kolkata is the capital of the state of West Bengal and is the former capital is British India from 1772 to 1911.

-Visiting the Victoria Memorial
+Victoria Memorial Museum

 History was never my favourite subject in school, but now I relish opportunities to learn different parts of the past in different places.
 The remnants of history are everywhere, and it’s much more interesting to see with your own eyes (for me, at least!).

-The Victoria Memorial is a must-see for anyone wanting to learn more about the British colonial involvement in India.
-The construction of this architecturally impressive structure started in 1906 and finished in 1921 to commemorate Queen Victoria’s 25-year reign in India.
+The Victoria Memorial is a must-see to learn more about the British colonial history in India.
+Construction of this architecturally-impressive structure started in 1906 and finished in 1921.
+This building commemorated Queen Victoria’s 25-year reign in India.
 Today, it’s a popular tourist attraction.
 Can you see the resemblance to the Taj Mahal?
 They’re both made from Makrana marble.

 Mullick Ghat Flower Market—One of Asia’s Largest